-2.1 Dunite Behaviour
+3.1 Dunite Behaviour

-An efficient sealing in the upper part of the tap hole (Figure 1) demands sand with an accurate balance between mineral composition (which determines intragranular reaction), and melting point (which determines intergranular reaction) [e.g., 2].
+An efficient sealing in the upper part of the tap hole (Figure 1) demands sand with an accurate balance between mineral composition (which determines intragranular reaction), and melting point (which determines intergranular reaction).

 Figure 1.
-Eccentric Bottom Tap Hole (EBT) in EAF
+Eccentric Bottom Tap Hole (EBT) in EAF.

-Dunite effectively complies with these requirements [e.g.,1], showing some 1450°C melting point and an extra-reactivity promoted by its complex mineralogy (see Figure 2).
+Dunite effectively complies with these requirements, showing some 1,450°C melting point and an extra-reactivity promoted by its complex mineralogy (Figure 2).

-Kinetic design of the dunite sand is carried out by a precise grain size distribution, usually either between 1 and 6mm or 3 and 6 mm.
-Calcined varieties of the product were also simulated.
+Kinetic design of the dunite sand is carried out by a precise grain size distribution, usually between 1 mm and 6 mm.